NastasiaSaby/learn-you-functional-php/exercises/peace-walk/problem/problem.md

 array_splice($argv, 0, 1);
 ```

-To execute a function (callable) for each element of an array, you can use array_walk as following :
+To execute a function (callable) for each element of an array, use array_walk as following :
 ```php
 $function = function($argument) {
     echo "Argument is".$name;